 Sell your products and services

 One of the best things about social media is probably how easy, fast, and far word about a brand/product/service can spread.
 This makes social media perfect for those who have created something of their own.
 Regardless of what your niche is, through social, you can make sales, do advertising, answer any questions a customer might have.
-You can be a photographer, makeup artist, personal trainer, life coach, business adviser, you name it, and your social media can be a place where you will provide your potential customer with proof of the quality your products and services hold, encouraging them to do business with you.
+You can be a photographer running your own photography business, makeup artist, personal trainer, life coach, business adviser, you name it, and your social media can be a place where you will provide your potential customer with proof of the quality your products and services hold, encouraging them to do business with you.

 Where a lot of people go wrong when doing this is making their business an extension of their personal account.
 If you want to do real business on social media, then creating accounts dedicated to your product/services is the way to go.
 This way, you will be taken more seriously and look more professional.
 Also, satisfied customers can then easily link the profile for your business in their posts, stories, messages to friends, etc. Another thing you could try is creating your own signature hashtag.
 This way, you can become memorable, have a bigger outreach, and build a stronger brand image on social media.

 What most brands, big and small, want and need is exposure, especially on social media.
 An easy way for them to get exposure is through paring up with social media influencers by doing affiliate marketing and sponsored posts.
 Doing this is often a safer route for them than devising a brand-new marketing strategy.
 Marketing strategies often fail, while people who advertise the brand’s products/services to their audience, in the right way, of course, will surely bring them sales form at least a portion of their audience.